 The first PFM was filed jointly by Southern California Edison Company (SCE) and Pacific Gas and Electric Company (PG&E), seeking a two-year extension on the energy required to be procured in D.21-06-035 to partially replace the attributes of the Diablo Canyon Power Plant.
-The SCE and PG&E PFM is denied in this decision primarily due to concerns regarding system reliability and equity among LSEs.
+The SCE and PG&E PFM is denied in its current form in this decision primarily due to concerns regarding system reliability and equity among LSEs; the decision allows for continued exploration of creative solutions to fulfill the spirit of the Diablo Canyon replacement requirements in D.21-06-035.